-24. BIOCHEMISTRY OF HORMONES.
+23. BIOCHEMISTRY OF HORMONES.
 GLUCOSE TOLERANCE TEST

 Objective.
 To consolidate knowledge of chemical structure and mechanisms of individual hormones action.
 Special attention should be paid to endocrine pathology of the pancreas.
-To learn how to construct and interpret various types of a sugar curves.
+To learn how to construct and interpret various types of a glycemic curves.

-1. Hypothalamic hormones: chemical structure, type of receptor in target cells and mechanism of a hormonal signal transduction, response of hypophyseal cells to the liberins and statins action.

-2. Adenohypophyseal hormones: chemical structure, types of receptors in target-tissues and mechanism of a hormonal signal transduction, realization of hormonal effect at a target-tissue level.
+- 1. Hypothalamic hormones: chemical structure, type of receptor in target cells and mechanism of a hormonal signal transduction, response of hypophyseal cells to the liberins and statins action. - 2.
+Adenohypophyseal hormones: chemical structure, types of receptors in target-tissues and mechanism of a hormonal signal transduction, realization of hormonal effect at a target-tissue level.
+The role of excessive and insufficient secretion of hormones. - 3.
+Neurohypophyseal hormones: chemical structure, type of receptor in target-tissue and mechanism of a hormonal signal transduction, realization of oxytocin and vasopressin effects at the level of target-tissues.
 The role of excessive and insufficient secretion of hormones.

-3. Neurohypophyseal hormones: chemical structure, type of receptor in target-tissue and mechanism of a hormonal signal transduction, realization of oxytocin and vasopressin effects at the level of target-tissues.
-The role of excessive and insufficient secretion of hormones.
 Diabetes insipidus.

-4. Thyroxine and triiodothyronine: chemical structure, precursor, thyreoglobulin, type of receptor in target-tissue, realization of thyroidal hormones effects at a cellular level.
+- 4. Thyroxine and triiodothyronine: chemical structure, precursor, thyreoglobulin, type of receptor in target-tissue, realization of thyroidal hormones effects at a cellular level.
 The role of peroxidase and deiodase in hormones metabolism.
-Manifestations of hypo- and hyperthyroidism.

-5. Hormones of the adrenal cortex: chemical structure, precursor, type of receptor in targettissue, realization of glucocorticoids and mineralocorticoids effect at a cellular level.
+Manifestations of hypo- and hyperthyroidism. - 5.
+Hormones of the adrenal cortex: chemical structure, precursor, type of receptor in targettissue, realization of glucocorticoids and mineralocorticoids effect at a cellular level.
 Cushing's syndrome.
-"Bronze disease".

-6. Hormones of the adrenal medulla: chemical structure, precursor, type of receptor in targettissue, realization of epinephrine and norepinephrine effect at a cellular level.
-7. Sex hormones: chemical structure, precursor, realization of the effect of estrogens, progesterone and male sex hormones at a cellular level.
-Excessive and insufficient secretion of sex hormones.

-8. Insulin and glucagon: chemical structure, insulin synthesis, types of receptors in targettissues for glucagon and insulin, realization of pancreatic hormone effect at a cellular level.
+"Bronze disease". - 6.
+Hormones of the adrenal medulla: chemical structure, precursor, type of receptor in targettissue, realization of epinephrine and norepinephrine effect at a cellular level. - 7.
+Sex hormones: chemical structure, precursor, realization of the effect of estrogens, progesterone and male sex hormones at a cellular level.
+Excessive and insufficient secretion of sex hormones. - 8.
+Insulin and glucagon: chemical structure, insulin synthesis, types of receptors in targettissues for glucagon and insulin, realization of pancreatic hormone effect at a cellular level.
 Diabetes mellitus.
-Diagnostic value of sugar curves.
+Diagnostic value of glycemic curves.

-1. Biological chemistry.
+- 1. Biological chemistry.
 Lecture notes / A. D. Tahanovich [et al.].
-Minsk : BSMU, 2015.
-P. 104-108.

-2. Konevalova, N. Yu.
-Biochemistry lecture course / N. Yu.
-Konevalova, S. V. Buyanova.
-Vitebsk, 2008.
-P. 123-125, 209-276.

-3. Harper's biochemistry / R. K. Murray [et al.].
+Minsk: BSMU, 2017.
+P. 96-100. - 2.
+Gubsky, Yu.
+Biological chemistry / Yu.
+Gubsky.
+Vinnytsia, 2017.
+P. 308-342. - 3.
+Harper's biochemistry / R. K. Murray [et al.].
 26th ed.
 2003.
-P. 434-455.
+P. 434-455. - 4.
+Lecture material.